Are you a Queenslander in your 20s? Here are the health issues to have on your radar

 Get your cholesterol levels and blood glucose checked as recommended by your GP

 Your 20s are the point where you need to start paying attention to your cholesterol and/or glucose levels, especially if you’re a smoker, you’re overweight, or you’ve got a family history of heart disease or type 2 diabetes.
 Get your first cholesterol and/or glucose test close to your twentieth birthday, and your GP can advise you on how often you need to be retested based on the results.

 Get your eyes checked every two years

-Medicare will cover the cost of an eye check every 3 years at the optometrist of your choice.
+Medicare will cover the cost of an eye check at the optometrist of your choice.
+The optometrist will look at how well you can see, and also check for signs of diseases that can affect your eyes.
 Putting these checks on your radar is useful, because it’s not always obvious when you’re developing an eye condition and the test can pick up early warning signs, many of which can be treated.

 Have a dental check-up twice a year